wso2-extensions/identity-application-authz-xacml/resources/docs/attribute-based-access-control.md

 ### Set up the policy

-Follow the instructions given below to publish a policy using a XACML policy template that is available by default with WSO2 Identity Server.
+Follow the instructions given below to publish a policy using a XACML policy template that is available [here](https://github.com/wso2-extensions/identity-application-authz-xacml/tree/master/resources/policies).

 1. Log in to the Console via <https://localhost:9443/console>.
 2. Navigate to **Policy Administration**.